wolfadex/wolfadex/README.md

 ## Hi! 👋

 My name is Wolfgang and I like to build things.
+Currently looking for my next role, if you're hiring and I look like a good fit feel free to hit me up!

 I mostly program because it takes up so little space, but I also craft, cook, and bake.
 I've also enjoyed doing metal and wood work, but I don't have the space for it in my apartment.

 ---

 ### I'm currently:
 - building [elm-open-api](https://www.npmjs.com/package/elm-open-api), for generating Elm SDKs from OpenAPI specs
-- a member of the Intelligence team at [Vendr](https://vendr.com)
 - author of [Elm Weekly](https://www.elmweekly.nl/)
 - traveling with my wife
 - various code experiments